Maryland Contamination Concern

 To date, the best marker for understanding if AFFF may have caused your cancer is to determine if AFFF was used in close proximity to where you have lived or worked.

 Over 99% of humans test positive for levels of AFFF chemicals (PFOA and PFAS) in their system — so we all have it.
-But some of us, unfortunately, have been exposed to more of it because our groundwater supply comes from the same area AFFF was used at or near.
+But some of us, unfortunately, have been exposed to more of it because it has contaminated the drinking water.

 Watch this in-depth video...